 Run in Postman

-If you use Postman, you can import the Help Center API endpoints as a collection into your Postman app, then try out different requests to learn how the API works.
+If you use Postman, you can import the Guide JWT API endpoints as a collection into your Postman app, then try out different requests to learn how the API works.
 Click the following button to get started: